filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 **PoRep Security Now Independent from Consensus**

-Current PoRep is interactive and needs to get randomness form the chain.
+Current PoRep is interactive and needs to get randomness from the chain.
 Moreover, in order to be secure, 150 epochs are needed between `PreCommit` and `ProveCommit`.
 This is due to the fact that some Consensus attacks need to be infeasible (as putting those attacks in place would allow for faking storage).

 In NI-PoRep, since randomness is derived locally, there is no link anymore between PoRep and consensus attacks.
 This means that